List of nurses who died in World War I: Canada

 53 Canadian nurses lost their lives during the war.
 In one incident, on 27 June 1918, 14 nurses were killed when their hospital ship HMHS Llandovery Castle was torpedoed while travelling from Halifax, Nova Scotia, to Liverpool, England.
 The nurses who died were:

 Netherlands

 Rosa Vecht (18 July 1881 – 23 January 1915) died when she was injured by shrapnel at Veurne in West Flanders, while saying goodbye before a planned evacuation.
 She died after an operation to amputate her leg.

 New Zealand

-16 New Zealand nurses died during the war, including 10 who died in the sinking of the hospital ship SS Marquette.
+16 New Zealand nurses died during the war, including 10 who died in the sinking of the troop ship SS Marquette.

 Romania

 Ecaterina Teodoroiu was a Romanian nurse who enlisted as a soldier and died on 3 September 1917 during active service.

 United Kingdom

+The National Memorial Arboretum has a memorial to nurses who served in the first and Second World Wars.
+The memorial includes the names of nearly 1,300 nurses who died during or as a direct result of their wartime service.
+The names were taken from research carried out by Yvonne McEwen.
+McEwen created rolls of honour for the two wars, and deposited copies in national libraries in Edinburgh, Aberystwyth, Belfast, Dublin and London.
+The London copy is on permanent display in the Royal College of Nursing Library and can be accessed by appointment.

 Most nurses were part of the Queen Alexandra's Imperial Military Nursing Service (QAIMNS).
-At the start of the war there less than 300 nurses, four years later when the war ended it had over 10,000 nurses in its ranks.
+At the start of the war there were fewer than 300 nurses; four years later when the war ended it had over 10,000 nurses in its ranks.
 According to the British Red Cross, "128 nursing members, 11 general service members and six Joint War Committee hospital members were killed."